- Eastern Hills High School

 Dian C. Korman - 2008-2010

 New School Opens September, 1959-1960 school year opened the new school with 600 students.
-Traditions were started and are still a part of Eastern Hills today.
+Traditions were started, and many are still a part of Eastern Hills today.

-At of the start of the 2017 school year, more than 1,200 students are enrolled in 9th through 12th grades on the beautiful rolling hillsides of Eastern Hills High School.
-In the last few years a synthetic turf field, library, expanded cafeteria, remodeled fieldhouse, and a new counseling center have been added to support the growing needs of today's Highlanders.
-In addition, in recent years a new girls' softball field was built in place of what was once a student parking lot on the southeast side of campus.
-The original natatorium (swimming pool) was replaced with what now serves as the Eastern Hills Fitness Center and athletic weight training facility.
-The center's shower and locker room space were doubled in size in 2018 to accommodate the growing number of male and female Highlander athletes participating in such outdoor sports as softball, baseball, soccer, football, cross country and track and field.
-The school also features a new stand-alone courtroom as part of a modern two-story classroom facililty to support the school's public service Programs of Choice, including law and legal services and fire science technology.
+As of the start of the 2023 school year, 1,200 students are enrolled in 9th through 12th grades on the beautiful rolling hillsides of Eastern Hills High School.
+In the last few years, a synthetic turf field, new library, expanded cafeteria, new fieldhouse, a new counseling center and much more has been added to support the growing needs of today's Highlanders.
+The girls' softball field stands where what once was a student parking lot on the southeast side of campus.
+The original natatorium (swimming pool) was replaced over a decade ago with the athletic weight training facility and is now the new field house.